shivammathur/cache-extensions/README.md

   <a href="#tada-php-support" title="PHP Versions Supported"><img alt="PHP Versions Supported" src="https://img.shields.io/badge/php-5.3%20to%208.1-777bb3.svg?logo=php&logoColor=white&labelColor=555555"></a>
 </p>

 Cache PHP extensions in [GitHub Actions](https://github.com/features/actions "GitHub Actions").
 This action has to be used along with [shivammathur/setup-php](https://github.com/shivammathur/setup-php "Setup PHP") and [actions/cache](https://github.com/actions/cache "Cache in GitHub Actions") GitHub Actions.
 It configures the environment required to cache PHP extensions.
-Refer to [Usage](#memo-usage "How to use this") section to see how to use this.
+Refer to [Usage](#memo-usage "How to use this") section for details and example workflow.

 ## Contents